cbeck88/strict-variant/README.md

 This includes the scenarios in which overload resolution is ambiguous, as well as the cases in which, due to some implicit conversion, an overload is selected which the user did not intend.

-Because integral types have so many permitted conversions, these problems are particularly obvious when you have a variant with several integral types.

-This happens commonly when using variant types to interface with some scripting language for instance.
+One case when this might cause problems for you is when using variant types to interface with some scripting language for instance.
 The typical dynamically-typed scripting language will permit a variety of primitive values, so when binding to it, you may naturally end up with something like

 ```c++